sanchito59/Tilted-Elephant-Tap-Room/README.md

 ## By **Chris Sanchez**

 **[Tilted Elephant Taproom](https://modest-ramanujan-ef0efe.netlify.com/#/)** is a website built for employees to manage keg inventory.
 Users can access the website regularly, with views of tap/keg lists, but no ability to perform authorized CRUD (Create, Read, Update, Delete) actions.
-The front-end was built was React, JavaScript, HTML5, and CSS3/SASS/SCSS.
+The front-end was built with React, JavaScript, HTML5, and CSS3/SASS/SCSS.
 The website features Routing performed through the `react-router-dom` package.
 The site features dynamic CSS classes depending on price per pint and number of beers left in each keg.

-*State is a work in progress feature, the site is mostly static.*

 ![component tree](public/componentTree2.jpg)